citines05/tmdb-api-chall/README.md

 ---

+## Technologies Used

+- Python 3.10
+- FastAPI
+- SQLite3
+- Pandas
+- Docker

+---

 ## Goals

 ### 1. Dataset Preparation

 - Downloaded the [TMDB Movie Dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies)
 - Cleaned and preprocessed the data by:
-  - **Dropping irrelevant or null-heavy columns**: Columns such as `homepage`, `tagline`, `poster_path`, `keywords`, and others were removed due to being either irrelevant to the project scope or having excessive missing data.
+  - **Dropping irrelevant or null-heavy columns**: columns such as `homepage`, `tagline`, `poster_path`, `keywords`, and others were removed due to being either irrelevant to the project scope or having excessive missing data.
-  - **Filtering duplicates based on movie `id`**: The dataset was checked for duplicate entries based on the `id` field.
+  - **Filtering duplicates based on movie `id`**: the dataset was checked for duplicate entries based on the `id` field.
 Only the first occurrence was retained to ensure primary key uniqueness in the database.
-  - **Converting the `genres` column into a normalized many-to-many structure**: The `genres` column originally held comma-separated values as strings (e.g., `"Action, Comedy"`).
+  - **Converting the `genres` column into a normalized many-to-many structure**: the `genres` column originally held comma-separated values as strings (e.g., `"Action, Comedy"`).
 This was split into individual genres, added to a separate `genres` table, and connected to movies using a `movie_genres` many-to-many relationship table.
 - Saved the cleaned dataset to `movies_clean.csv`
 - Created a normalized SQLite database using the cleaned dataset